DamienDeSousa/scheduledTaskBundle/README.md

 # Dades\ScheduledTaskBundle

-A Symfony Bundle that schedule tasks and commands.
+A Symfony Bundle that schedule tasks and commands on Windows and Linux.

 ## Installation